ysoftwareab/yplatform/doc/working-with-git-pr.md

 In such a case, **make sure to reference the existing issue**, either in the commit message, or in the description of the PR.
 See https://help.github.com/articles/closing-issues-using-keywords/.

-A reviewer is required to act on the Pull Request only after the automated checks pass (e.g. associated Travis job).
+A reviewer is required to act on the Pull Request only after the automated checks pass.

 ## References